umbraco/UmbracoDocs/Reference/Events/Application-Startup.md

 _if you are using a version previous to 6.1.0, see [here](../Events/application-startup.md) for application event details_

 The ApplicationEventHandler is an easy way to hook in to the Umbraco application startup process.
 It is a base class so all you need to do is override the methods that you wish to handle.
 It is important to know the difference between each of the methods (information is below).
-Most of the time you will just want to execute code on the *ApplicationStarted* method.
+Almost always, you just want to use the __ApplicationStarted__ method.

 This example will populate some default data for newly created content items: